 - Stem cell entering the knee through the microfracture holes:

 Now we wait… those cells have to turn into cartilage cell… they need to smooth out within the hole and they need to create the actual cartilage.
 This process will take months.
 That’s simple biology.
-We are performing PRP or platelet rich plasma injections at the same time to try to enhance the recovery process … and we are now able to harvest bone marrow from your hip area which should further enhance the response and the quality of the ultimate repair.
+We are performing PRP or platelet rich plasma injections at the same time to try to enhance the recovery process.
+Bone marrow from your hip area which could further improve the response and the quality of the cartilage repair.

-Recent advances (2016) show that a newer procedure might be more effective than a microfracture.
-Click here to read more.
+Recent advances (2016) show that a MACI procedure might be more effective than a microfracture.
+Click here to read more about the MACI procedure.